MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Customizing-Microsoft-Dynamics-CRM-Integration-in-Dynamics-NAV.md

      You can compile the object by using the [!INCLUDE[nav_dev_short](../dynamics-nav/includes/nav_dev_short_md.md)] or by using finsql.exe.
 For more information, see [Importing and Exporting Objects](../dynamics-nav/Importing-and-Exporting-Objects.md).

 ## Creating a Page for Displaying Dynamics CRM Data
- For scenarios where you want to view [!INCLUDE[crm](../dynamics-nav/includes/crm_md.md)] data for a specific entity, you can create a page object that uses the integration table for the [!INCLUDE[crm](../dynamics-nav/includes/crm_md.md)] entity as its source.
+ For scenarios where you want to view BROKEN-INCLUDE-crm](../dynamics-nav/includes/crm_md.md)] data for a specific entity, you can create a page object that uses the integration table for the [!INCLUDE[crm](../dynamics-nav/includes/crm_md.md)] entity as its source.
 For example, you might want to have a page that displays a list of the current records in a [!INCLUDE[crm](../dynamics-nav/includes/crm_md.md)] entity.
-In this walkthrough, you will create a list page that uses table [!INCLUDE[50001 CRM Campaigns]()] as its source.
+In this walkthrough, you will create a list page that uses table [!INCLUDE[50001 CRM Campaigns as its source.

 #### To create a list page to display Dynamics CRM campaigns